twesleyb/SwipProteomics/manuscript/README.md

 #### Other important files:
 * `elife.cls` Specifies the formatting of the document.
 * `vancouver-elife.bst` Specifies the formatting of the BibTeX `.bib` file.

+## NOTES:
+* IMO Latex is buggy.
+* GOTCHA: sometimes you need to compile twice inorder for figure references to be inserted properly.
+Try compiling again if you get ?? in place of figure reference.